Owego (village), New York: Reputation

 Owego was named by Budget Travel magazine's readers as The Coolest Small Town in the United States in a poll.
 Results were announced on The Early Show, April 15, 2009, with Budget Travel's editor in chief, Nina Willdorf with Harry Smith.

 Strawberry Festival

 The Village of Owego is home to a popular annual strawberry festival which has occurred every year in June since 1980 (excepting 2020 and 2021).
 The festival regularly draws 20,000 visitors and includes a parade, community 5k run, live music and vendors of fresh produce and prepared strawberry based dishes.
 2020 would mark the 40th anniversary of the festival, however, the COVID-19 pandemic forced its cancellation.
-The 40th anniversary observance is scheduled to take place in 2022.
+As such, the 40th anniversary observance occurred in 2022.